vesterheim/vesterheim.github.io/folk-art-school/classes/rosemaling/2016-06-02-rosemaling-rogaland-green.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
 This will be a project painting class.
 The project is a box with fluted trim on the corners of the base.
 The top is 11½ by 16 inches.
 An additional project will also be available.
 The class will be taught in oils, but acrylic painters are welcome.
 Patterns and palettes (both oil and acrylic) will be provided.
-The project shown here is not the class project, but is representative of the style that will be taught.
+The artwork shown here is  the class project.